Surviving a Shame Storm

 The Ground Game

-Now seems like a good time to return to the ground game.
-Because you have shame, you have worked on self-acceptance, forgiveness (primarily of self, but importantly of others), and self-love.
-Really it is all about being worthy, of being ok just the way you are, and, especially important, that you are worthy of love and capable of providing all the love you need, all by yourself.
-You can choose to love yourself, and once you do, you feel pretty good day-to-day.
+It is all about being worthy, okay, just the way you are, and, especially importantly, worthy of love and capable of providing all the love you need, all by yourself.
+You can choose to love yourself; once you do, you feel pretty good daily.

 So I didn’t suffer.
 But there is still work to do.